 Two years later, Niarchos expressed his wish to marry Tina Livanos again.
 This time, her father offered Niarchos his older daughter Evgenia.
 Niarchos agreed and married her.
 Together, the couple had four children together.

 Alas, three years later, Niarchos’ rival Onassis married Tina Livanos.
 That move naturally enraged Niarchos, who believed that his rival had stolen Tina from him just to spite him.

-From then on, it seems that both men tried to outdo each other in every way, in business, in their glamorous lifestyles, and in romantic conquests.
-Their stories featured in both the business section of newspapers and in the tabloids.
+From then on, it seems that both men tried to outdo each other in every way—in business, lifestyles, and romantic conquests.
+Their stories featured in both the business section of newspapers and tabloids.

 That marriage lasted only a year, but the couple had a child together, Elena.
 They actually spent a lot of time together and with their children on Spetsopoula.

 The Greek tycoon was unfortunately not divorced from Eugenia Livanos at the time, however, and in 1970, Eugenia died of an alleged barbiturates overdose on the island, with the coroner refusing to sign the cause of death.

 In 1971, one could say that Niarchos took his final revenge on his rival by marrying Tina Livanos, who had recently been divorced from Onassis and had taken the name and title from her second marriage, Athina Spencer-Churchill, the Marchioness of Blandford.